NickelMedia/shopify-koa-app/README.md

 There are three main sections that provide the foundations for this example.
 They are organized as follows:

 ### `server`
-This folder provides the Express.js server as well as a few basic views.
+This folder provides the Koajs server as well as a few basic views.
 The server provides some example endpoints that demonstrate mounting the Shopify routes for installation and authentication, hosting the React app with an API proxy, and a basic webhook.

-The code here is mostly glue code, with the bulk of the actual functionality provided by the modules in `shopify-express`.

-### `shopify-express`
-This example app consumes the [shopify-express](https://github.com/shopify/shopify-express-app) library to quickly connect to the Shopify API.

 ### `shopify-api-node`
 This example app uses the Official [shopify-api-node](https://github.com/MONEI/Shopify-api-node) library to connect to the Shopify API.